Dean85e/portfolio_project1/README.md

          LITTLE SWIMMERS SWIMMING CLUB which links to the top of the page.

         *The other links in the navigation bar are located on the top right in desktop and tablet form these links are linked to the relevant sections of the same page including About Us, Contact Us, Sign Up.
 Please note these links are located under the main header for the page on mobile devices.

-        *The navigation has a pseudo class : hover which changes color to make clear to the user that these links makes the different sections of the website easily accesible.
+        *The navigation has a pseudo class : hover which changes color to make clear to the user that these links make the different sections of the website easily accesible.

         *The navigation is in a color that contrasts with the background.

-### The Header
+## The Header

         *The header has an image of a child swimming which blends well with the color scheme of the website.

         *The header shows the name of the club, it explains what the club is and who it is for.